ucsb-cs-open-lab/ucsb-cs-open-lab.github.io/admin.md

 ## How to add a course

-To add a new course:
+To add a new course that isn't currently listed:

 1. Create a Google Calendar for the course
 2. Add the faculty and staff that help to maintain the open lab system with permissions `Make Changes and Manage Sharing`